Tenders and Subcontracting

-Did you know tenders and subcontracting go hand in hand.
-In fact, subcontracting part of a tender is so common in South Africa that there are specific rules regulating subcontracting in executing tenders.
+Tenders and subcontracting go hand in hand.
+In fact, subcontracting part of a tender is so commonly placed that in South Africa there are specific rules regulating subcontracting in executing tenders.
 This is especially true for South African Government tenders.

-- Section 11(8) states that a company must not be awarded points for B-BBEE status level if it is indicated in the tender documents that such a bidder intends sub-contracting more than 25% of the contract to any other enterprise who does not qualify for the same amount of points that the tenderer qualifies for.
-That is, unless the intended subcontractor is an exempted micro enterprise that has the capability and ability to execute the sub-contract.
+- Section 6(5) states that a person must not be awarded points for B-BBEE status level if it is indicated in the tender documents that such a bidder intends sub-contracting more than 25% of the value of the contract to any other enterprise that does not qualify for at least the points that such a tenderer qualifies for, unless the intended subcontractor is an exempted micro enterprise that has the capability and ability to execute the sub-contract.

-Simply put, these two sub-sections of the Regulations clearly indicate that you cannot subcontract more than 25% of the contract value to another party if that party does not have at least the same B-BBEE Status Level as you or a better B-BBEE Status Level as you.
-The Office of the Chief Procurement Officer is watchful for discrepancies like this and if you are found to be in contravention of these regulations you stand the change that the contract may not be awarded to you or that your existing contract cancelled.
-You may also be liable for costs incurred by the Government Entity in executing the contract.
+This sub-section of the Preferential Procurement Regulations, 2017clearly indicate that you cannot subcontract more than 25% of the contract value to another party if that party does not have at least the same B-BBEE Status Level as you or a better B-BBEE Status Level than you.
+The Office of the Chief Procurement Officer is on the lookout for discrepancies like this.
+If you are in contravention of these regulations you stand the change that the contract may not be awarded to you or that your existing contract can be cancelled.
+You can also be liable for costs incurred by the Government Entity in executing the contract.

-If you are going to subcontract less than 25% of the value of the contract you are safe and wont need to be concerned about the B-BBEE Status Level of the subcontractor.
+If you are going to subcontract less than 25% of the value of the contract you are save and you don't have to worry about the B-BBEE Status Level of the subcontractor.

-Subcontracting doesn't need to be difficult but if you want to know more about subcontracting and other important tender response information we recommend you attend the How-to-Tender workshops that we present Country wide.
+Subcontracting don't need to be difficult but if you want to know more about subcontracting and other important tender response information we suggest you attend our How-to-Tender workshops that we present Country wide.
 Please email us at email@example.com should you be interested in attending one of these workshops.